Plumbing Automation Playbook: Paper to Digital in 90 Days featured image

 Nick Saraev

 Absolutely.
 In fact, most accountants prefer clients who use Xero because they can access your books directly without waiting for you to send spreadsheets.
 Ask your accountant if they are a Xero partner; many offer discounted rates for clients who use it.
+If you are setting up Xero for the first time, our complete Xero MTD Phase 2 walkthrough covers everything step by step.

 Both ServiceM8 and Tradify are designed for tradespeople, not IT professionals.
 If you can use WhatsApp and Google Maps on your phone, you can use these tools.
 ServiceM8 has a free setup wizard and Tradify offers live onboarding calls to walk you through everything.